top of page

 Tom has been an employee of Fort Drum Regional Health Planning Organization since 2018.

 He entered the healthcare sector working in Emergency Medical Services, where he spent more than 15 years in both volunteer and commercial EMS/Fire agencies.
 Transitioning from the pre-hospital setting, he then spent eight years working in Information Technology Management in hospital environments.
 As a consultant, Tom specialized in Information Technology, Privacy, Security, and Compliance for both Fire and EMS and has a passion for helping not-for-profit agencies.
 He is both a regional and national speaker on the topics of Information technology and cyber security for not-for-profits and emergency services.
-Tom holds many professional qualifications, including his certification in Healthcare Compliance from the Health Care Compliance Association and his Healthcare Information Security Leader from the Association of Executives in Health Information Technology.
+Tom holds many professional qualifications, including his certification in Healthcare Compliance from the Health Care Compliance Association and his Healthcare Information Security Leader from the Association of Executives in Health Information Technology, as well as a bachelor's degree in Information Technology and associate degree in Information Systems from SUNY Canton.

 Tom is still active in the emergency services and works part-time as a Fire Instructor for the New York State Department of Homeland Security and Emergency Services Department of Fire Prevention and Control and Vermont State Fire.